nicolenoronha/nicolenoronha/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning SQL and Python!
+- 🌱 I’m currently learning SQL and Python to become a Data Scientist!